rancher/docs/content/rke/latest/en/config-options/add-ons/dns/_index.md

 By default, CoreDNS will use the host configured nameservers (usually residing at `/etc/resolv.conf`) to resolve external queries.
 If you want to configure specific upstream nameservers to be used by CoreDNS, you can use the `upstreamnameservers` directive.

+When you set `upstreamnameservers`, the `provider` also needs to be set.

 ```yaml
 dns:
     provider: coredns